Hi there!

 Part of the trail goes right along a creek.

-See more about this Smoky Mountains activity: Arch Rock
+See more about the Arch Rock hike.

-29. Hike to Alum Cave Bluffs
+29. Alum Cave Bluffs

 And then you can also continue on the same trail, past Arch Rock, to hike to the Alum Cave Bluffs.